 MTL – Goaltenders: Michel Larocque, Richard Sévigny.
 Defence: Brian Engblom, Rod Langway, Guy Lapointe, Gilles Lupien, Larry Robinson, Serge Savard (C).
 Forwards: Bob Gainey, Réjean Houle, Doug Jarvis, Guy Lafleur, Yvon Lambert, Pierre Larouche, Pierre Mondou, Mark Napier, Doug Risebrough, Steve Shutt, Mario Tremblay.

 TOR – Goaltenders: Paul Harrison, Mike Palmateer.
 Defence: Dave Burrows, Greg Hotham, Dave Hutchison, Joel Quenneville, Borje Salming, Ian Turnbull.
-Forwards: John Anderson, Laurie Boschman, Pat Boutette, Jerry Butler, Ron Ellis, Terry Martin, Lanny McDonald, Walt McKechnie, Rocky Saganiuk, Darryl Sittler (C), Dave Williams.
+Forwards: John Anderson, Laurie Boschman, Pat Boutette, Jerry Butler, Ron Ellis, Terry Martin, Lanny McDonald, Walt McKechnie, Rocky Saganiuk, Darryl Sittler (C), Tiger Williams.